livegnik/2way-poc-design/01-protocol/10-versioning-and-compatibility.md

 This specification does not cover the following:

-- Schema compatibility or schema migration rules.
+- Schema compatibility or schema migration rules (see [02-architecture/managers/05-schema-manager.md](../02-architecture/managers/05-schema-manager.md)).
 - Application or service feature negotiation.
 - Backend or frontend API versioning.
-- Database layout evolution.
+- Database layout evolution (see [03-data/01-sqlite-layout.md](../03-data/01-sqlite-layout.md)).
-- Transport negotiation or transport versioning.
+- Transport negotiation or transport versioning (see [08-network-transport-requirements.md](08-network-transport-requirements.md)).
 - Upgrade orchestration or rollout strategy.

 ## 3. Protocol version identifier